Pascoal98/LBAW-NARCOS/README_lbaw.md

 ## Publishing your image

+The following links provide instructions for installing [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).

+Please note that if you are using an ARM CPU, you need to explicitly build an AMD64 Docker image.
+Docker suppors multi-platform building.
+Create a multi-platform builder and adjust your `upload_image.sh` file to use it, as described in [this guide](https://docs.docker.com/build/building/multi-platform/).

-You should keep your git master branch always functional and frequently build and deploy your code as a Docker image.
-LBAW's production machine will frequently pull all these images and make them available at http://lbaw21XX.lbaw.fe.up.pt/.
+You should keep your git main branch functional and frequently build and deploy your code as a Docker image.
+LBAW's production machine will frequently pull all these images and make them available at http://lbawYYXX.lbaw.fe.up.pt/.

 **Always ensure your `.env` file is configured with your group's `db.fe.up.pt` credentials before building your docker image, by updating the DB section:**